jillnano/CCGAN-VC/README.md

 ## How to Run

 #### Data Download
-(Since data are already in Repo, this is for when you lose them)
+(Since data are already in Repo, this is only for when you lost them)

 ```bash
 $ python download.py
 ```